Do you feel overwhelmed when comes to creating content?

-Step 1: Assess your goals and current resources.
+Step 1: Assess your goals.

-Step 2: Reach out for more assistance.
+Step 2: Get more assistance.

 Here are some ideas for authors: